Program Staff

 she/her

 Kate grew up on the Kitsap Peninsula before heading east to earn degrees in Environmental Studies and English at Oberlin College in Ohio.
 After graduation, Kate accepted a two-year Shansi Fellowship and moved to Madurai, India.
 There she worked with college students in an International Studies center, worked on her conversational Tamil and hiked in the Nilgiris.
 One pandemic evacuation and several seasonal jobs later, Kate made the move back to Washington in 2021 and enjoyed getting to know the Skagit Valley in all its seasons as Learning Center Manager.
-In 2023, Kate is transitioning to a role in one of her favorite Institute programs: Youth Leadership Adventures!
+In 2023, Kate transitioned to a role in one of her favorite Institute programs: Youth Leadership Adventures!
 In her free time you can usually find her biking around upriver, knitting up a sweater or swimming in the Skagit.

 Youth Leadership Specialist